 Please contact the IB Coordinator for further information.

-The deadline for applying to the Pre-IB Programme, the IB Diploma Programme and the Boarding School is 1 March.
+The application deadline for Pre-IB Programme, the IB Diploma Programme, and the boarding school is 1 February.

 This policy was developed using the publications “Candidates with assessment access requirements” (IBO, 2009), “Meeting student learning diversity in the classroom” (IBO, 2013) and “Learning diversity in the International Baccalaureate programmes: Special educational needs within the International Baccalaureate programmes” (IBO, 2010).
 The policy is made available to the all stakeholders on the IB section of Nyborg Gymnasium’s website, and to students and teachers on the intranet, Lectio.
 Students and teachers are informed of the policy, when they start at Nyborg Gymnasium.